 - The Consulting Industry (X403)

 X403 is the course designed to familiarize students with the consulting field and its constituent firms.
 It is focused around an August trip to meet with consulting firms in Chicago.
-(Prior to the 2019-20 academic year, the trip had been in January.)
 During the August 2019 trip, Workshop members met with consultants at 14 leading firms – Accenture, Alvarez & Marsal, Bain, BCG, Charles Rivers Associates, Deloitte, EY, HealthScape, Keystone Consulting Group, L.E.K., McKinsey, Protiviti, PwC, and West Monroe Partners.
+(In the Falls of 2020 and 2021, the trips took place virtually due to COVID-19 and related restrictions.)
 Students take this course in their junior years.